-Based on the feedback from the last semester, the tutorial time was increased.
-Assessment task 2 has been replaced with a more practice-oriented task.
+Based on the feedback from the last semester, the tutorial assessment and arranegements are changed.
+Assessment case studies have been replaced with more relevant, broader applicable systems.

 Your feedback on the content and delivery of this unit is very valuable for improving the quality of teaching.